Holyrood Palace: 20th century to the present day

-Although Edward VII visited briefly in 1903, it was George V who transformed Holyroodhouse into a modern palace, with the installation of central heating, electric lighting, the modernisation of the kitchens, and the addition of new bathrooms and a lift.
-In 1922 the palace was selected as the site of the Scottish National Memorial to Edward VII and a statue of Edward was erected on the Forecourt, facing the Abbey.
-As part of the memorial, the Forecourt was also enclosed with boundary walls, richly decorated wrought-iron railings and gates.
+Although Edward VII visited briefly in 1903, it was George V who transformed Holyrood into a modern palace, with the installation of central heating, electric lighting, the modernisation of the kitchens, and the addition of new bathrooms and a lift.
+In 1922 the palace was selected as the site of the Scottish National Memorial to Edward VII and a statue of Edward was erected on the forecourt, facing the abbey.
+As part of the memorial, the forecourt was also enclosed with boundary walls, richly decorated wrought-iron railings and gates.
 The palace was formally designated as the monarch's official residence in Scotland and became the location for regular royal ceremonies and events.

-Elizabeth II spent one week (known as ‘Royal Week’) at the Palace of Holyroodhouse each summer during her reign.
-While serving as Duke of Rothesay, Charles III also stayed at Holyroodhouse for one week a year, carrying out official duties.
-Following the death of Elizabeth II at Balmoral Castle in September 2022, her coffin was transported to the palace, where it lay in repose in the Throne Room from 11 to 12 September, before being taken in procession to St Giles' Cathedral.
+The British monarch spends one week (known as "Royal Week") at the palace each summer.
+While serving as Duke of Rothesay, Charles III also stayed at Holyrood for one week a year, carrying out official duties.
+Following the death of Queen Elizabeth II at Balmoral Castle in September 2022, her coffin was transported to the palace, where it lay in repose in the Throne Room from 11 to 12 September, before being taken in procession to St Giles' Cathedral.
 These were the first obsequies held in Scotland for a monarch since the burial of James V at Holyrood Abbey in January 1543.

 Investitures and banquets are held in the palace's Great Gallery, audiences are held in the Morning Drawing Room, lunch parties and receptions take place in the Throne Room, dinner parties are held in the State Dining Room, and annual garden parties are hosted in the gardens.
 When the King is in residence, the Scottish version of the Royal Standard of the United Kingdom is flown; at all other times, the Royal Banner of Scotland is displayed.
-During the King's visits, the Royal Company of Archers form his ceremonial bodyguard.
-The Ceremony of the Keys, in which the King is formally presented with the keys of Edinburgh by the Lord Provost of Edinburgh, is held on his arrival.
+During the King's visits, the Royal Company of Archers form his ceremonial bodyguard and the High Constables of Holyroodhouse provide a guard of honour.
+The Ceremony of the Keys, in which the King is formally presented with the keys of Edinburgh by the Lord Provost of Edinburgh, is held on the forecourt on his arrival.
 The wedding reception of Zara Phillips and Mike Tindall was held in the palace following their wedding at the Canongate Kirk in 2011.